golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

   - must mint at least one H.A.L.
 NFT.

-    > `mint_v1` withdrawal validator will do all the validations.
+    > `mint` withdrawal validator will do all the validations.
 Since we don't support burning yet, we can simply check minted value has H.A.L. policy id or not.

 - `CancelOrder`: called when an user cancels his Order.